 During your honeymoon phase it may feel as though Spain can do no wrong.
 You will enjoy the idiosyncrasies that appear in this new culture that otherwise may not be truly pleasing to you.
 This phase may last a short time or may go on for months—and for short trips may never end—but if you stay long enough, eventually the honeymoon phase will transition into the next one.

 When the honeymoon phase phases out (pun intended), you may find that the frustration phase sets in.
-This can be the most brutal of all the phases—I find that for me, it sets in around month three of my journey.
-Even though I am aware of the transition that I go through around this time, I still become frustrated and annoyed with little things that a month before would not have bothered me at all.
+This can be the most brutal of all the phases—we find that this feeling often sets in around month three the journey.
+Even when we are aware that the transition will happen around this time, we still become frustrated and annoyed with little things that a month before would not have bothered us at all.

 In Spain, this might translate into the fact that you want to get a cup of American-like coffee and that isn’t really possible (even at home), or that your language learning isn’t progressing as rapidly as you would like, or maybe you just cannot deal with how Spaniards make plans.
 During this time it is not unusual to question your extended stay in the country and what you are doing there.
 If your frustration during this phase is strong enough, you might even convince yourself to pack it in and head back home.
 If you manage to get through this feeling, though, you make it to the next phase.

 As you overcome the frustration, you will begin to adjust to the things that initially were difficult for you to assimilate to.
-During the adjustment phase we become more comfortable with the people and situations around us, adapting and adjusting to the culture in a more profound way than in the honeymoon phase.
-You will be able to communicate more efficiently and your group of friends will grow and adjust to the situation around you.
+During the adjustment phase we become more comfortable with the people and situations around us, adapting and connecting to the culture in a more profound way than in the honeymoon phase.
+You will also find that you are more able to communicate efficiently and your group of friends will grow and adjust to the situation around you.

 In Spain, this might mean that you are able to take advantage of your new language skills by taking a class at the local university.
 In turn, this might lead you to make more native friends and to take advantage of a long weekend to visit someone who is from the next town over.
+You might find the courage to travel more alone or you might find yourself wanting to create more of a home in the city you are in.
 While adjusting, you will find yourself able to get over the frustration more and more, finding yourself in this culture.

 Once you’ve gone through the previous three phases, you will end up in an emotional place where, although you may not understand everything*, you will feel extremely comfortable and at home in the new place.
 This also means that you are aware that it is not necessary (and probably not possible) to be completely fluent in the language or to completely understand the native culture to live happily and thrive in this place.